-Persistent Pulmonary Hypertension of The Newborn Overview
+Persistent Pulmonary Hypertension of the Newborn (PPHN): Information on Causes, Diagnosis & Treatments

 Persistent Pulmonary Hypertension of the Newborn (PPHN) is a condition affecting the flow of blood to a newborn's lungs just after birth.
 As a part of the normal birthing process, the child's blood pressure in the lungs will drop to provide normal blood flow circulation when the baby breathes on its own.
 Alternatively, persistent pulmonary hypertension of the newborn causes a return to fetal circulation for the flow of blood bypasses the lungs and the baby is unable to breathe.

 Approximately one out of 700 newborns are born with persistent pulmonary hypertension.
 The serious breathing problem usually affects premature babies at 34 weeks or more.
 Full-term babies will usually have some other form of breathing issue.

 The neonatal pulmonary hypertension problem often results in hypoxemia where the flow of blood is diminished, providing an abnormally low level of oxygen to the body.
 Without treatment, the disorder can lead to severe respiratory distress where the skin becomes bluish in color and the child's breathing becomes rapid.

 - Who Is at Risk for Persistent Pulmonary Hypertension of The Newborn?